by Chelsea Weibust

 Do you know all of them?

 ICC A117.1-2009 is a document that's referenced by the International Building Code (IBC) regarding accessibility guidelines for buildings.
 While accessibility is neither a building code nor a zoning code, it is required by law for buildings to comply with established accessibility standards.
-Accessibility isn't just for people in wheelchairs, but also for the blind, hearing impaired, and covers many other disabilities you may not have thought to consider.
+Accessibility isn't just for people in wheelchairs, but also for the blind and hearing impaired, and covers many other disabilities you may not have thought to consider.
 This book shows crucial diagrams for accessibility clearances as well as other vitally important information to help you be sure you're designing properly accessible buildings.
 You should also refer to the 2010 ADA Standards for Accessible Design which is another free resource for ADA standards.
 Don't forget to check local codes as well, as any changes made on the local level will trump these documents.

 The Student Architect Guides page is another great resource.
 From keyboard shortcuts to standard architecture sheet sizes, I've created a variety of downloadable and printable resources to help you stay on top of your game while at work or studio.
 To get the most out of these resources, place them on your desktop or print them out and pin them up at your desk for easy reference.

 Another crucial resource you should always have at your desk is a copy of the codes applicable for your project.
 If you're working on residential projects you'll usually need to use the International Residential Code* (IRC), and for other projects you'll need the International Building Code* (IBC).
 Something to keep in mind though is that changes to the code can be made at the state level and can be time consuming to keep track of.
-Luckily though, there's a resource called UpCodes which has the codes with the state amendments written in to make the process much simpler.
+Luckily though, there's a FREE resource called UpCodes which has the codes with the state amendments written in to make the process much simpler.
 Another tip I have is to check out the commentary version* of the code books as they help explain interpretations of parts of the code.

 If I'm being honest, this book should've been the first on the list but I only just discovered it a few weeks after writing this post.